DaetwylerStephan/multi-scale-image-analysis/docs/_build/html/_sources/HopkinsStatistics.rst.txt

 using the `Set Path <https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html>`_ button in Matlab (Home > Environment > Set Path> Add with subfolders).

-To run the Hopkins Statistics, open ``runLowResAnalysis_US2O.m``, the script that analyzes the cell clustering in a defined (fish) volume over the entire experiment, by typing edit runLowResAnalysis_US2O in Matlab's command window.
-Then revise the "imageDirectory" for loading data and "saveDirectory" for saving results.
-Save the changes and run the function by typing runLowResAnalysis_US2O in Matlab's command window.
+To run the Hopkins Statistics, open ``runLowResAnalysis_US2O.m`` by typing "edit runLowResAnalysis_US2O" in Matlab's command window. ``runLowResAnalysis_US2O.m`` is the main script to analyze cell clustering in a (changing) volume over an entire experiment.
+In this script, revise the "imageDirectory" for loading the data and "saveDirectory" for saving the results.
+Save the changes to the script and run the function by typing runLowResAnalysis_US2O in Matlab's command window.

 Matlab compiled version
 =======================